Not All Starting Points Are Equal: Pre-trained Priors and Their Outsized Impact on Person Identification: Related Works

+Existing work in re-id almost always relies on pre-trained models.
+There are two methods to incorporate pretraining into identification pipelines.
+The first applies domain transfer learning to object-pretrained networks (often ImageNet \cite{russakovsky2015imagenet}).
+The second uses a foundation model to provide a supervisory signal, and commonly avoids object pretraining, because short term re-id work suggests that self-supervised pretraining is superior \cite{luo2021selfsupervisedpretrainingtransformerbasedperson}.
+Despite relying heavily on pre-trained models, the extent to which the starting pretrained model impacts outcomes is unknown.

-Early works in long-term re-id utilized CNNs pretrained on ImageNet and focused directly on extracting clothing-agnostic features.
-For example, adding a clothes shape distillation module to a pretrained ResNet \cite{he2015deepresiduallearningimage} proved effective on the Long Term Clothes Change (LTCC) dataset \cite{qian2020longtermclothchangingpersonreidentification}.
+\textbf{Object Transfer Approaches:} Early studies on cc re-id utilized CNNs pretrained on ImageNet and focused directly on extracting clothing-agnostic features.
+Adding a clothes shape distillation module to a pretrained ResNet \cite{he2015deepresiduallearningimage} proved effective on the Long Term Clothes Change (LTCC) dataset \cite{qian2020longtermclothchangingpersonreidentification}.
 In a similar vein, a set of parallel stream ImageNet-pretrained CNNs with clothing status awareness improved SOTA results on the Person Re-identification with Clothing Change (PRCC) dataset \cite{9710001}.
 A third parallel stream architecture applied causality-inspired clothes debiasing to ImageNet-pretrained CNNs and improved SOTA results on both PRCC and LTCC \cite{10203842}.
-In Clothes-based Adversarial Loss (CAL), adversarial training was used to force the backbone to decouple clothing-irrelevant features.
+In Clothes-based Adversarial Loss (CAL), adversarial training was used to force the backbone to rely on clothing-irrelevant features.
 CAL improved SOTA results on most common clothes-change datasets \cite{gu2022clothes}.
 Additional work in extracting clothing agnostic features introduced Clothing-Change Feature Augmentation (CCFA) to remedy the limited availability of extensively variable clothes-change data for the same ID.
 This technique yielded a notable performance boost on LTCC \cite{han2023clothing}.
-Although early work made substantial progress on the clothes-change problem, these techniques struggled on long-term re-id in more challenging, unconstrained settings.